 We keep your information for no longer than is necessary for the purposes it was collected for.
 Your personal account information will be anonymised after 90 days if you cease to be a user of our software services, rendering it unidentifiable.
 Contributions to feeds and uploaded documents are retained unless specifically deleted by the user.

 Clientshare maintains the information it receives online in strict confidence; information you submit to Clientshare is not sold or shared with third parties for marketing purposes.

+We reserve the right to notify you about administrative matters that pertain to our software services.
 We may disclose your personally identifiable information, as required by law or regulation, in connection with law enforcement, fraud prevention, or other legal action; or if Clientshare reasonably believes it is necessary to protect Clientshare, our customers, or the public.
 Although we do not currently anticipate a change in our corporate status, in the event of a merger or acquisition of the company or a substantial portion of its assets, Clientshare may disclose, transfer or sell personal information collected online to the surviving or acquiring party, respectively.
 Personal information collected online will remain subject to promises made in this Privacy Notice.